turingschool-examples/se_task_manager_rails/README.md

 ## Editing a Task

 At this point, we have an API that will allow us to fetch a list of tasks, fetch a specific task, and add a task.
 We have covered the Create and Read portions of CRUD.
-Now, let's add some functionality to be able to Update existing tasks.
+Now, let's add some functionality to be able to update existing tasks.

 We want to support a PATCH request to `/api/v1/tasks/:id` where the user sends the fields to update in the request body.